-In the world of firearms, safety is paramount.
+Every year, countless preventable incidents involving firearms occur, underscoring the critical importance of gun safety.
+Whether you’re a seasoned gun owner or a newcomer to firearms, adhering to the basic gun safety rules can mean the difference between safe use and tragic outcomes.
 When there is an “accident,” it is typically because someone failed to follow one of the gun safety rules.
 That, of course, means the shooting was not accidental, but rather unintentional.
 In other words, the shooting was negligent.
 Everyone who handles a gun should know the four cardinal rules of firearm safety.

 This mindset is foundational.
-It’s about respecting the inherent danger of firearms and instilling a habit of caution.
+Always assume that a firearm is loaded.
+This rule is the foundation of gun safety and acts as a constant reminder of the dangers firearms can pose.
+Treating every firearm as loaded instills a habitual caution in handling.
 Understanding that there are no accidents, only negligence, reinforces the gravity of this rule.
 Negligence in handling a firearm can have irreversible consequences.

+A frequent error is assuming a firearm is safe to handle because it was previously checked.
 The only way to truly know the status of a firearm is to check that status every time you pick it up.
 Remove the magazine.
 Open the action.
 Lock it to the rear.
-Visually and physically inspect the chamber.
+Make it a routine to visually and physically check the chamber every time you pick up a firearm.
 Treat the gun accordingly.

 Rule 2: Never Point the Firearm at Anything You’re Not Willing to Shoot

 A safe direction is not a vague concept.
 It’s a deliberate choice.
 Whether you’re at the range or in your home, never point the firearm at anything you’re not willing to destroy.
-You should be constantly aware of your surroundings.
-Be alert to the direction your muzzle is pointed, practicing constant situational awareness.
+The direction in which a firearm is pointed should always be considered a potential path for a bullet.
+Choose what’s in front of your muzzle carefully.

 Rule 3: Keep Your Finger Off the Trigger Until You Have Made the Decision to Shoot